Ready to Take the Next Step?

 - The minimum IELTS score is 6.0

-- One official sealed copy of all transcripts supplied by all schools you attended.
-This includes any coursework done at community colleges, junior colleges, extension programs, post-secondary schools and other institutions.
+*This includes any coursework done at community colleges, junior colleges, extension programs, post-secondary schools, colleges, universities and other institutions.

 - International applicants who have completed their postsecondary education from an institution outside the U.S. must hold a degree from a university recognized by the Ministry of Education as a degree granting institution.